hertzmann/hertzmann.github.io/_posts/2023-03-06-open-ended-exploration.md

 I've heard from other colleagues about projects that had similarly circuitous routes.
 The PatchMatch algorithm began as an attempt to [summarize videos](https://gfx.cs.princeton.edu/pubs/Barnes_2010_VTW/index.php).
 DALL-E (someone once told me) began as an attempt to improve language models using image data.

 At the time, we translated the title of the painting "変奏曲" as "Changing Melody" or "Musical Improvisation."
-While Google Translate now gives me a different translation, that title and the zig-zag path seems like a suitable analogy of exploration.
+While Google Translate now gives me a different translation, those titles and the zig-zag path seems like a good analogy of exploration.